education.vic.gov.au

 Corporate staff are responsible for managing a land and building asset register.
 Data from the register informs policy, planning, funding allocations and financial reporting obligations.

-Corporate staff review business cases for repurposing of spaces to ensure all changes to school spaces are appropriate and accurately recorded in the department’s asset register.
+Corporate staff review business cases for repurposing of spaces to ensure all changes to school spaces are appropriate and accurately recorded in the department’s Asset Information Management System (AIMS).

 Principal